AidanHolmes/devicetree/README.md

 * No checking for /dts-v1/ directive.
 User code can still check for it, but parser does not enforce and assumes DTS format
 * Parser doesn't treat unrecognised directives/commands as an error.
 Will continue processing.
 * In general the parser isn't very strict and will try to read data as much as possible until it really can't go further.
 This may create odd results if DTS is not well formatted.
-* Overlays with label references or path references supported (like Zephyr)
+* Overlays with label references or path references supported (similar to Zephyr DTS).
+Path or node label must exist prior to creating overlay node (cannot forward reference)

 ## Limitations
-* Deletion of node (are recorded against node but no action taken)
-* Arithmetic, bitwise or logical expressions in property values (literal string saved as property value but not processed, parser fails if in values)
+* Arithmetic, bitwise or logical expressions in property values (literal string saved as property value but not processed, parser fails if arithmetic in values)
 * Max 300 chars for any parsed parameter (changeable in code, but more memory will be used)
 * Labels within values (limited purpose and seems useless as not referenced)

-Custom DTS capabilities outside of v0.4:--
+Custom DTS capabilities outside of v0.4:
 * MACROS are not implemented (no #define, #ifdef, #else, etc)
 * #include directives are not used.
 Use /include/ directive format from v0.4 spec